artipie/artipie/README.md

 ### Run Artipie as a Docker image

+You have [Docker installed](https://docs.docker.com/get-docker/) to run it.
 Create new directory for Artipie storage, `cd` into this directory.
 Create subdirectory with `repo` name.
 Put all repository configuration files to `repo` directory, the name of config file is the name of repository.
 Start Docker container with mounting current directory to `/var/artipie`: